 Methods.
 The EPAS survey region covers 3,200 square kilometers between the Upper and Lower Zab rivers, with the city of Erbil at its center.
 The project makes extensive use of satellite imagery for site and feature identification, especially declassified intelligence photographs from the CORONA program.
 A preliminary assessment recovered almost 1,200 sites.
 These places will be visited, their site status confirmed, then mapped and artifacts collected from their surfaces.

-First Results.
-In August 2012, EPAS investigated 110 square kilometers of the survey area, and it recovered 93 archaeological sites, ranging in time from the Proto-Hassuna (ca. 6400 BC) to the late Ottoman period.
+Overview of Results.
+In four field seasons (2012-2017), EPAS investigated 790 square kilometers of the survey area, and it recovered 516 archaeological sites, ranging in time from the Proto-Hassuna (ca. 6400 BC) to the late Ottoman period.
 These sites included previously undocumented urban centers of the Early Bronze Age (ca. 2500-2000 BC), the Middle Bronze Age (ca. 2000-1500 BC), and the Sasanian era (ca. AD 200-600).
-The team also recovered seven new surface canals, probably of Neo-Assyrian date.
+The team also recovered new surface canals, probably of Neo-Assyrian date.
 Imagery analysis located several hundred kilometers of premodern trackways (“hollow ways”) and over 7,000 shafts from karez subterranean water systems.
-A preliminary report is in preparation for the journal Iraq.

 Acknowledgements.
 The EPAS would like to express its gratitude for the help and encouragement of the following institutions and individuals:

 • General Directorate of Antiquities of the Kurdistan Regional Government, in particular its director Kak Abubakir Othman (Mala Awat)